huz4f/huz4f/content/Blogs/Tech.md

 Even after 8 years, \
 During early teens and tweens, humans start to learn to become more independent from being very close to parents, what a child consumes during this time is very crucial for character development.

-Ok so this is not a guide to raise kids lol, \
+Ok so this is not a guide to raise kids, \
-i'll just end this with writing about the good old days when i was 9, \
+i'll just end this with writing about the good old days when i was 7, \
 Being an only child i spent most of my time with my computer, it was like a whole universe in my hands all inside my room.

-Back then you needed a big system just to run windows and a simple 1GB file took whole day to download, streaming hd videos was next to  impossible ( yea my generation was the last one who didn't watch chuchutv growing up lol ), even then my parents used to cut off electricity so i could only access my pc for few hours a day, poor kid me.
+Back then i had a PC that was not portable at all and a simple 1GB file took 6 hours to download, streaming hd videos was next to impossible ( my generation was the last one who didn't watch chuchutv growing up), even then my parents used to cut off electricity so i could only access my pc for few hours a day.

 ---

->Wanted to study more about this and write a note to myself for a really long time now.
->So i made it probably the last blog of this year.
-Good Topic